sivolko/hugs4bugs/_posts/2025-05-28-stop-fighting-local-llm-docker-just-fixed-mess-model-runnner.md

 If you're on Mac and doing AI development, absolutely try it.
 The setup is trivial and the performance is genuinely good.
 Even in beta, it's already more reliable than most local LLM setups I've dealt with.

-If you're on Windows or Linux, keep an eye on this.
-Docker's track record suggests they'll expand platform support quickly
+If you're on Windows Docker Desktop vs4.41 is available on Windows + NVIDIA GPU and Latest Docker release will be having windows + Qualcomm support as well.
+In upcoming release Docker Desktop gonna target all eco system with awesome Model Runner feature.

-Check the [official docs](https://docs.docker.com/desktop/features/model-runner/) for the latest features
+Keep eyes on the [official docs](https://docs.docker.com/desktop/features/model-runner/) for the latest features.